Ishrat Jahan encounter killing: The people killed in the incident

 Pranesh Pillai, later known as Javed Ghulam Sheikh, was the son of Gopinatha Pillai, a native of Noornad in Kerala.
 He had married in 1994 and had three children.
 He had migrated to Mumbra in Mumbai after marrying.
 Before his death, he had been booked for four assault cases in Mumbai and Pune, and had also been charged with involvement in a fake currency racket.
-Born Pranesh Pillai, he converted to Islam and changed his name in 1991 to Javed Sheikh to marry a Muslim woman called Sajida.
+Pranesh Pillai converted to Islam and changed his name in 1991 to Javed Sheikh to marry a Muslim woman called Sajida.
 Gujarat Police recovered two passports from Javed: one obtained using his original name Pranesh and a second one in his new name.

 Jahan's family first met Javed Sheikh two months before her death.
 He had taken Ishrat to Nasik, Bangalore and Lucknow, where he is believed to have met Amjad.
 Javed Sheikh travelled to Dubai in 2003 and to Oman in 2004.
 His wife Sajida said he came back indoctrinated from 2003 Dubai visit.